adamwwilkinson/Obsidian-Vault/Electronic Materials and Devices/The PN Junction.md

 There are two forces, the electrons moving due to diffusion, but the electric fields send them back again and in the end there is a balance.

-The movement of majority carriers are due to diffusion, and the movement of minority carriers are due to the electric field.
+The movement of majority carriers is due to diffusion, and the movement of minority carriers are due to the electric field.

 ![[The PN Junction-1682329930949.jpeg]]